PhobGCC/PhobGCC-doc/For_Makers/Board_Fixes.md

 ![Trimmed TG HES](https://github.com/PhobGCC/PhobGCC-doc/blob/main/For_Makers/BoardFixPics/hes_tg.jpg?raw=true)

-3D Print - Either 3D print yourself or order the 3D printed bracket from a service such as JLC and swap it output
+3D Print - Either 3D print yourself or order the 3D printed bracket from a service such as JLC and swap it out.

 **[INSERT LINK TO FILE HERE]**